-An artist of versatility, Hughes has numerous performance credits in popular music, film, and television.
+An artist of versatility, Tami has numerous performance credits in popular music, film, and television.
 She performs as violinist for the film music of The Only Good Indian, a 2009 Sundance Film Festival motion picture.
-She also performed in orchestras for national productions of Annie and Les Misérables, and she has recorded as studio violinist for Chad "Sir Wick" Hughes and Grammy award-winning artists Aretha Franklin, Fred Hammond and Donnie McClurkin.
-She has performed on the BET network program Sunday Best with Grammy-award winning artist Kirk Franklin and has appeared live in concert with Smokey Robinson.
+She also performed in orchestras for national productions of Annie and Les Misérables, and she has recorded as studio violinist for Chad "Sir Wick" Hughes and Grammy award-winning artists Aretha Franklin, Fred Hammond, Donnie McClurkin and She'skpere.
+She has performed on the BET network program "Sunday Best" with Grammy-award winning artist Kirk Franklin and has appeared live in concert with Smokey Robinson and DJ Spooky.

-In addition to performing, Hughes is an active teacher and advocate for music outreach.
-She has taught at the University of Kansas, Marygrove College, Interlochen, and the Ann Arbor School for Performing Arts.
+In addition to performing, Tami is an active teacher and advocate for music outreach.
+She has taught at Morehouse College, Spelman College, the University of Kansas, Marygrove College, Interlochen, and the Ann Arbor School for Performing Arts.
 She enjoys interacting with students of all ages, rendering concerts and serving as guest clinician at institutions across the country.
-A native of Baton Rouge, Louisiana, Hughes received a Bachelor of Music degree from the University of Minnesota, and Master's and Doctorate degrees from the University of Michigan.
+Tami received a Bachelor of Music degree from the University of Minnesota, and Master's and Doctorate degrees from the University of Michigan.
 Teachers include Nancy Langham, Jana Burton, Sally O'Reilly, Camilla Wicks, and Paul Kantor.

 Copyright © 2019 Tami Lee Hughes - All Rights Reserved.